 One of the most important strategies investors use is living below their means.
-If someone makes $60,000 a year on interest, but they only spend $54,000 a year on living expenses, that leaves them with extra money in case of emergencies and unforeseen expenses, or they can choose to invest the money and increase the principal amount.
+If someone makes $60,000 a year on interest, but they only spend $54,000 a year on living expenses, that leaves them with extra money in case of emergencies and unforeseen expenses.
+Alternatively, they can choose to invest the money and increase the principal amount.

 • Investors should factor in any raises they predict they will get at work each year.